ablotekar/OneD-Fluid-Simulation-Python/README.md

 ![wkplot](./figures/wkplot.png)

-(Figure shows the wk (frequency-wavenumber) plot generated from the output of the above mentioned code.)
+(Figure shows the wk (frequency-wavenumber) plot generated from the output)

+## Credits

+This software was developed by Ajay Lotekar ([ablotekar@gmail.com](ablotekar@gmail.com)) during PhD.

+1D fluid simulation code to study the plasma waves in the different plasma environment.